cm-jones/thales/README.md

 [![Build](https://github.com/cm-jones/thales/actions/workflows/build.yml/badge.svg)](https://github.com/cm-jones/thales/actions/workflows/build.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Thales is a high-frequency, algorithmic trading bot designed for options contracts, named after the Greek philosopher [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus), who is credited with the first recorded use of an options contract.
+Thales is a low-latency, multi-threaded, and extensible algorithmic trading bot solely designed for trading options contracts (NOT equities or any other securities).
+It is named after the ancient Greek philosopher [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus), who is credited with the first recorded use of an options contract.

+*Disclaimer: Trading options involves significant risk of loss and is not suitable for all investors.
+Past performance is not indicative of future results.
+This software is for educational and informational purposes only and should not be considered investment advice.*

 ## Features